1990 Interstate 75 fog disaster: Background

 The section of I-75 where the crash occurred was first opened to traffic on December 24, 1973.
-The first multivehicle accident during heavy fog on this section occurred on March 9, 1974.
-This accident involved 18 vehicles, and resulted in 3 deaths and 10 injuries.
-A total of five additional fog-related multi-vehicle accidents occurred along this stretch in the 1970s.
-The largest of these accidents took place on November 5, 1978, on the Hiwassee River bridges.
-This accident involved 62 vehicles, and resulted in 46 injuries.
-The final multivehicle accident along this stretch before the 1990 accident occurred on April 15, 1979.
-This accident involved 18 vehicles, and resulted in 3 deaths and 14 injuries.
-Both of these accidents were investigated by the National Transportation Safety Board (NTSB), which concluded that the differing reactions of drivers to the fog were major contributors to the causes of both accidents.
-Some also questioned if Bowater's nearby settling ponds were a factor in the formation of the fog that preceded these accidents.
-Bowater denied responsibility for any of the fog that led to these accidents, but reached an out-of-court settlement with family members of two of the victims of the 1979 crash.
+The first multi-vehicle collision during heavy fog on this section occurred on March 9, 1974.
+This collision involved 18 vehicles, and resulted in 3 deaths and 10 injuries.
+A total of five additional fog-related multi-vehicle collisions occurred along this stretch in the 1970s.
+The largest of these collisions took place on November 5, 1978, on the Hiwassee River bridges.
+This collision involved 62 vehicles, and resulted in 46 injuries.
+The final multi-vehicle collision along this stretch before the 1990 collision occurred on April 15, 1979.
+This collision involved 18 vehicles, and resulted in 3 deaths and 14 injuries.
+Both of these collisions were investigated by the National Transportation Safety Board (NTSB), which concluded that the differing reactions of drivers to the fog were major contributors to the causes of both collisions.
+Some also questioned if Bowater's nearby settling ponds were a factor in the formation of the fog that preceded these collisions.
+Bowater denied responsibility for any of the fog that led to these collisions, but reached an out-of-court settlement with family members of two of the victims of the 1979 crash.
 As a result of the 1979 pileup, the Tennessee Department of Transportation (TDOT) installed dual warning signs the following year which read "Extreme Dense Fog Area Next 5 Miles" along this stretch in each direction, which contained flashing lights that would activate if fog was detected.
 The Tennessee Highway Patrol (THP) also began sending troopers to each end of the fog zone to ensure that motorists would slow down on foggy days.
 The northbound sign's lights were reportedly not working on this day, and the southbound sign's lights had been flashing continuously for the past three days, which was believed to have caused some motorists to ignore them.